Meet the Department of Civil and Environmental Engineering

-“We have five research centres:
+“We have four research centres:

 - Centre for Infrastructure Systems Engineering, which looks into the performance assessment and management of structural and infrastructure systems under multiple hazards to build resilience to climate change and enable sustainable development of the built and social ecosystem.